archetype-themes/plugin-theme-component/README.md

 ## Prerequisites

-NodeJS needs to be installed, please follow the setup guide if needed.
+Node.js needs to be installed, please follow the setup guide if needed.

 - [Setup Guide](docs/Setup.md)